-The BTEC Level Five Award in Community Safety Management for Managers is a 2-day classroom based course.
+The BTEC Level Five Award in Community Safety Management for Managers (SRF) is a 2-day classroom based course.

 This course covers a wide range of topics with a focus on national strategic development, the wider community safety agenda and supervising casework.
 This course allows delegates to explore the history of Community Safety strategy and the concept of Antisocial Behaviour with a focus on how partnerships operate and how historical cases have shaped current practice and strategy.